suryateja0153/Growth-Prediction-From-Emerging-Technologies/README.md

 ![](Media/Image1.jpg)

 ## Literature Review
 The principal goal of our literature review is to identify specific sources of financial and conversational text data which can then be mined for insights.
 For this study we chose SEC 10K data for all the businesses that fall in the Information technology domain.
 For the growth estimation aspect, we have chosen YouTube as data sourcing could be done via the API.
 The key emergence technology terms were sourced from Gartner’s Hype cycle for emerging technologies reports from the past six years (2015-2020).
+There is not much in terms of prior reseach that we found but based on our earlier dicussions we settled on developing a plan to find the best way to approach the problem which can be glanced at from the research idea infographic above.
+We have devised the plan to just give us a guiding path and we might have to change or tweak things (Based on the tools and technologies available to us) a little bit along the way (Which we do!) but the end goal is the game.

 ## Building Corpus